leta199/Guess-Again/README.md

 0 points - guessing outside 2.5 of the average.

 In this notebook project we will aim to:
-- Create the game "Guess Again" by making a basic Python function.
+- Create the game "Guess Again" by making a basic Python function with if statements.
 - Explore the use of new packages like `random` and the `input` function.
 - Explore alternative methods of implementing if/ elif and else statements.